diku-compSys/compSys-e2021-pub/lectures/210927_caching/exercises.md

 double test_MiB(int limit, int stride);
 ```

-This function returns the number of
+The function must return the number of
 [MiB](https://en.wikipedia.org/wiki/Mebibyte) accessed by a
 corresponding call to `test(limit,stride)`.
 Look at the definition of
 `test()` and try to figure out how many bytes it accesses, then divide